www.jonathancreek.net

 Yes it is!
 Please see the merchandise page for details of what is available.

 Liane Frydland writes these pages.
 Graduating from University with a degree in Information and Library Studies in the summer of 1997, Liane is an avid fan of science fiction.
 She has written for the e-zine Cybernet2000 (which has since closed down).
-She learnt to write web pages whilst at University and has since placed seven sites on the Internet.
+She learnt to write web pages whilst at University and has since placed six sites on the Internet.
 The other sites are:

 In 1999 she gave a number of interviews on BBC local radio about Jonathan Creek.